obibibibibibib/Medusa/README.md

 ## Build
 1. [Get](https://gradle.org/next-steps/?version=2.7&format=bin) and [install](https://docs.gradle.org/current/userguide/installation.html) gradle.
 2. Download and clone repo to a new folder
-3. Open command prompt and type: gradlew build

-3.1.
-If you are on Linux, open your terminal and type: ./gradlew build
+3. Open command prompt and type: gradlew build / If you are in Linux, type: ./gradlew build
 4. Find the build in builds/libs in the direcotry you cloned this to

 # Client